 There are 2 ways to bring out the peppercorn flavor.
 The first method is to toast and then ground into powder.
 The second is to temper in oil until fragrant.
 After you have sieved out the oil and cool to handle, chop the tempered peppercorn or keep it as a whole before adding to the sauce.
 The oil can be used for cooking or as a drizzle to the finished dish.

 3. Spicy Bean Paste

 There are a variety of spicy bean paste brands on the shelves.
 As mentioned, the most famous one typically comes from Pi Xian.
 In this recipe, I used my Zha Jiang Mian‘s bean paste leftover and they taste equally great.
-Since, my paste is a bit sweeter, I used a little more paste to add that saltiness in this dish.
+Since my paste is a bit sweeter, I used a little more paste to add that saltiness to this dish.

 There needs to be a balance of sweet and salt in this dish.
-So, if your bean paste is on the saltier, add a little sugar to balance the taste.
+So, if your bean paste is saltier, add a little sugar to balance the taste.

 This Vegan Mapo Tofu is

 - packed with delicious umami flavors from spicy bean paste and Sichuan peppercorn